mindcreator9/mindcreator9/README.md

 <h2 align="left">Hi 👋!
-My name is mindcreator9 and I'm a fullstack, from puerto rico</h2>
+My name is mindcreator9 and I'm a fullstack, from Puerto Rico</h2>

 ###